Statement of Best Practice

 Confidentiality: We respect client confidentiality and have a standard clause in all contracts, which guarantees this.
 In this regard, if we believe there may be a conflict of interest by taking on a particular piece of work, we will ensure that both our existing and potential clients are aware of the situation and are happy for us to do so.
 If such a piece of work is taken on, we will also put in place internal barriers to prevent and breach of confidentiality (for example, by ensure the contracts are delivered by different members of our team).

 Practical and measurable value: In fundraising, the effect of our interventions is always practical and measurable.
-This ranges from the simple matter of counting how much money has been raised, to assessing how many new contacts have been made or how much media exposure has been achieved.
+This ranges from the simple matter of counting how much money has been raised to assessing how many new contacts have been made.
 For other assignments, the practical value may be in the form of a report or written strategy.
-Where a piece of work is likely to have a long term impact (such as a legacy campaign), we will still seek to measure its shorter term impacts, as appropriate.
+Where a piece of work is likely to have a long term impact (such as a legacy campaign), we will identify ways to measure its shorter term impacts, as appropriate.

 Contract Capability

-Personnel and Expertise: Between them, our two Directors and team of Consultants have a broad spread of fundraising experience, covering a wide range of causes and fundraising techniques.
-Their average length of relevant experience is around 16 years, mainly in senior fundraising posts.
+Personnel and Expertise: Our Director and team of Consultants have a broad spread of fundraising experience, covering a wide range of causes and fundraising techniques.
+Their average length of relevant experience is around 15 years, often in senior fundraising posts.

 Resources: We have invested in information systems and research sources, in order to be able to deliver our service to clients.
-As well as the publicly available reference texts and electronic information, we have developed our own, in-house archives of funders, which are available to clients as part of our service and for no additional charge.
+As well as the publicly available reference texts and electronic information, we have access to an archive of funders, which are available to clients as part of our service.

 Delivery Process

 The delivery of all work is discussed with clients before a contract is signed.
 At the start of the intervention, a more detailed discussion is held to agree how the work will be conducted.
-Draft plans are then submitted for client approval.
 Subsequently, the delivery of work is monitored against the agreed plan.

 Review Arrangements